dabeaz/curio/README.rst

 A: Curio is not a community-based project seeking developers or maintainers.
 However, having it work reliably is important.
-If you've found a bug or have an idea for making it better, please feel file an `issue <https://github.com/dabeaz/curio>`_.
+If you've found a bug or have an idea for making it better, please feel free to file an `issue <https://github.com/dabeaz/curio>`_.

 Contributors